Project Setup

 Set config variables

-Choose your own method to set these important config variables:
+Choose your method to set these important config variables:

 export const blockchainRID = "<YOUR CHAIN BRID>";